AlexSmall96/Portfolio-Project-1/README.md

 # VeGastronomy

-VeGastronomy is a fully plant based, fine dining restaurant based in Edinburgh, Scotland.
+VeGastronomy is a fictional, fully plant based, fine dining restaurant based in Edinburgh, Scotland.
 The cuisine is based on classical dishes, reinvented with a vegan twist.
+The restaurant aims to fill the gap in the vegan niche of the Edinburgh catering industry, providing a truly remarkable dining experience while maintaining the restaurants ethics and philosophy of being plant based.

 This site is designed to attract customers, provide an overview of the restaurants philosophy, cuisine and style, and allow customers to make bookings.

-- One or two paragraphs providing an overview of your project.
-- Write this as a sales pitch or commercial to entice users to interact with your site or how you want investors to purchase your website.
 - Include a picture of site that shows it in responsive states and links to deployed code: https://ui.dev/amiresponsive

 ## Live Site